You are located in service: ELN@RWTH (Electronic Lab Notebook)

 Team Policies, Standards, and Guidelines

-This article does not concern the software itself and is aimed at ensuring your institute or research group effectively transitions to an ELN.
+This article does not concern the software itself but aims to ensuring your institute or research group effectively transitions to an ELN.

-As opposed to a paper notebook, ELNs have the power to digitally represent your lab as opposed to one person's research.
+Unlike a paper notebook, ELNs can digitally represent your lab rather than one person's research.
 Therefore, it is important to set usage standards, policies, and guidelines within your group.
-It is recommended to assign a designated taskforce to test the service, implement it within the group, and maintain and update how the group works with the tool.
+We recommended assigning a designated task force to test the service, implement it within the group, and maintain and update the group's use of the tool.

-This taskforce (or at least one member of it) also serves as the main contact to the central support at the IT Center and can thus communicate desired features, problems, and so on.
-At least one person in this group also must be a Team Admin so they can implement standards, restrictions, and other measures in the tool itself.
+This task force (or at least one of its members) also serves as the main contact for the central support at the IT Center and can thus communicate desired features, problems, and so on.
+At least one person in this group must also be a Team Admin so they can implement standards, restrictions, and other measures in the tool itself.

 Templates

 Team Admins can enforce the use of templates.
-Agree on standards on what information needs to be collected.
-This may be a group effort, or an individual one, but those working with similar methods should consult one another to ensure their documentation is consistent to a certain degree.
-Furthermore, resources, such as devices will all contain similar information such as manufacturer, country, make, and model.
-Including all of this information in a template ensures no information is accidentally omitted when, for example, a new device is acquired.
+Agree on standards for what information needs to be collected.
+This may be a group effort or an individual one, but those working with similar methods should consult one another to ensure their documentation is consistent to a certain degree.
+Furthermore, resources, such as devices, will all contain similar information such as manufacturer, country, make, and model.
+Including all of this information in a template ensures that no information is accidentally omitted when, for example, a new device is acquired.

 Digitize the Lab

-Start collecting all of your lab research data workflows.
-This models how information flows in your lab and how things are linked to one another.
+Start by collecting all of your lab's research data workflows.
+This models how information flows within your lab and how things are linked to one another.

-It serves two purposes in the context of setting up and ELN:
+It serves two purposes in the context of setting up an ELN:

 1. Identify what needs to be recorded in the ELN (e.g., devices, software...)